yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctabctrl-class.md

 ##  <a name="create"></a>CMFCTabCtrl:: Create

-Tworzy formant karty i dołącza go do `CMFCTabCtrl` obiektu.
+Tworzy formant karty i dołącza go do obiektu `CMFCTabCtrl`.

 ```
 BOOL Create(